aws-samples/amazon-mq-workshop/labs/lab-10.md

 If your workload contains consumers that are slower than producers, you get better performance using ```concurrentStoreAndDispatchQueues = false```.

-On the other hand if your consumers can keep up with producers, you get significantly better performance using ```concurrentStoreAndDispatchQueues = true```.
+On the other hand, if your consumers can keep up with producers, you get significantly better performance using ```concurrentStoreAndDispatchQueues = true```.
 Keep in mind that this is the default for AmazonMQ.

 ### 3. Resources